 Louisiana Man Charged in $2 Million Nationwide Advertising Scheme to Defraud Realtors

-PITTSBURGH - A Louisiana resident has been indicted by a federal grand jury in Pittsburgh on charges of mail fraud, United States Attorney David J. Hickton announced today.
+A Louisiana resident has been indicted by a federal grand jury in Pittsburgh on charges of mail fraud, U.S. Attorney David J. Hickton for the Western District of Pennsylvania announced today.

-The 11-count indictment named Rex Alan Harris, aka Michael Harris, Rex Rogan, Rex Alan, dba “Agents By City,” 40, of Covington, La., as a defendant.
+The 11-count indictment named Rex Alan Harris aka Michael Harris, Rex Rogan, Rex Alan, dba “Agents By City,” 40, of Covington, Louisiana.
 The indictment was returned on April 19, and unsealed yesterday following Harris’ arrest in Louisiana.
-His arraignment is scheduled for May 23, 2016, in U.S. District Court in Western Pennsylvania.
+His arraignment is scheduled for May 23, in U.S. District Court in Western Pennsylvania.

 The law provides for a total sentence of 20 years in prison and a fine of $250,000 at each count or both.
 Under the Federal Sentencing Guidelines, the actual sentence imposed is based upon the seriousness of the offenses and the criminal history, if any, of the defendant.

 Assistant U.S. Attorney Gregory C. Melucci is prosecuting this case on behalf of the government.

 The U.S. Postal Inspection Service and the FBI conducted the investigation leading to the indictment in this case.

 An indictment is an accusation.
 A defendant is presumed innocent unless and until proven guilty.